 When I told my parents, they didn’t seem to understand.

 “Those feelings will come in time,” they told me.
 “When you find the right person.”

 I waited for my need for normalcy to take over, to reply with a meek “You’re probably right.”
 But that time, I didn’t.
 I said, “No, it’s how I feel, and there’s no changing it.”

 For once in my life, I accepted who I was.
 I accepted how I felt.
 It didn’t matter if I didn’t want to sleep with someone, no matter how much I loved him.
 That’s my kind of normal.

 Only days after my realization, I came across an article about an upcoming YA release: Tash Heart Tolstoy.
 Written by Kathryn Ormsbee and featuring an asexual protagonist, it made my heart race.
 Here, finally, was a story about a girl like me.
 A girl who knew who she was, even if she was still coming to terms with it.

 I only wish the book could’ve been released when I needed it most.
 When I sat quietly on the side as my classmates argued over which jock was “hotter.”
 When I read about Peeta Mellark and Gale Hawthorne and wondered why I didn’t ever find myself craving physical contact.

 Don’t get me wrong; I don’t regret discovering my asexuality, no matter how twisted its path.
-I just hope someday, people like me will be able to pick up a book without romance, without making out in the hallways or in a car, and say, “There.
+I just hope someday, people like me will be able to pick up a book without sex, without making out in the hallways or in a car, and say, “There.
 See?
 That’s my kind of normal.”